JetBrains/intellij-platform-plugin-template/README.md

 ## Gradle configuration

-The recommended method for plugin development involves using the [Gradle][gradle] setup with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
+The recommended method for plugin development involves using the [Gradle][gradle] setup with the [intellij-platform-gradle-plugin][gh:intellij-platform-gradle-plugin] installed.
-The `gradle-intellij-plugin` makes it possible to run the IDE with your plugin and publish your plugin to JetBrains Marketplace.
+The IntelliJ Platform Gradle Plugin makes it possible to run the IDE with your plugin and publish your plugin to JetBrains Marketplace.

 > [!NOTE]
-> Make sure to always upgrade to the latest version of `gradle-intellij-plugin`.
+> Make sure to always upgrade to the latest version of IntelliJ Platform Gradle Plugin.

 A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration already set up.
 Feel free to read through the [Using Gradle][docs:using-gradle] articles to understand your build better and learn how to customize it.

 The most significant parts of the current configuration are:
-- Integration with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] for smoother development.
+- Integration with the [intellij-platform-gradle-plugin][gh:intellij-platform-gradle-plugin] for smoother development.
 - Configuration written with [Gradle Kotlin DSL][gradle:kotlin-dsl].
 - Support for Kotlin and Java implementation.
 - Integration with the [gradle-changelog-plugin][gh:gradle-changelog-plugin], which automatically patches the change notes based on the `CHANGELOG.md` file.